 Security and privacy.
 PureVPN has recently upped its security with a new feature, Always-On Audit.
 Additionally, it uses AES-256 encryption, so your data is hidden and secure from online threats.

 Performance.
 PureVPN offers impressive speeds with WireGuard, OpenVPN, and IKEv2, the tunneling protocol perfect for mobile devices.
 So you will not be disappointed with PureVPN's performance.

 Features.
 The Android app offers different server modes (Stream, Internet Freedom, Security/Privacy, and File Sharing), split tunneling, and personalized server selection, where you can choose to connect to the servers that the users had a good experience with.
-The PureVPN app for Android is the most feature-rich out of all its variations.
+The PureVPN app for Android device is the most feature-rich out of all its variations.
 Its interface is easy to use and is attractive to users, with both a quick connect option and a list of servers to choose from.

 Streaming.
-PureVPN unblocks various streaming services like Netflix, BBC iPlayer, and DAZN.
+PureVPN unblocks various streaming services like Netflix and BBC iPlayer.
 So you’ll be able to enjoy all the movies blocked in your region.

 - Can unblock streaming pages

 How we tested these Android VPNs

 We tested dozens of trustworthy VPN services to see which of them have Android apps at least half as powerful as desktop versions.
 Here are the main criteria we considered when choosing the top Android VPNs: